TED Series, Part III: Omega-3 and Mental Health.

 Implications for TED and NeuroAffective-CBT®

-Practical guidelines:
+Practical Guidelines

-• Dosing: A short “loading” phase of 20 g/day for 5–7 days, or a gradual increase of 10–20 g/day over four weeks, can be followed by 3–5 g/day for maintenance (Candow et al., 2022).
+A short loading phase of approximately 20 g/day for 5–7 days, or a more gradual titration of 10–20 g/day over four weeks, may be followed by a maintenance dose of 3–5 g/day, depending on tolerance and clinical response (Candow et al., 2022).

 Summary & Outlook